AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity: Introduction

 A central challenge in science is {\it symbolic regression}: discovering a symbolic expression that provides a simple yet accurate fit to a given data set.
 More specifically, we are given a table of numbers, whose rows are of the form $\{x_1,...,x_n,y\}$ where $y=f(x_1,...,x_n)$, and our task is to discover the correct symbolic expression (composing mathematical functions from a user-provided set) for the unknown mystery function $f$, optionally including the complication of noise and outliers.
 Science aside, symbolic regression has the potential to replace some inscrutable black-box neural networks by simple yet accurate symbolic approximations, helping with the timely goal of making high-impact AI systems more interpretable and reliable \cite{russell2015research, amodei2016concrete, boden2017principles, krakovna2016increasing,russell2019human}.

 Symbolic regression is difficult because of the exponentially large combinatorial space of symbolic expressions.
-Traditionally, symbolic regression has relied on human intuition, leading to the discovery of some of the most famous formulas in science.
+Traditionally, it has relied on human intuition, leading to the discovery of some of the most famous formulas in science.
 More recently, there has been great progress toward fully automating the process \cite{crutchfield1987equation, dzeroski1995discovering, bradley2001reasoning, langley2003robust, schmidt2009distilling, mcree2010symbolic, searson2010gptips, dubvcakova2011eureqa, stijven2011separating, schmidt2011automated, hillar2012comment, daniels2015automated, langley2015heuristic, arnaldo2015building, brunton2016discovering, guzdial2017game, quade2018sparse, koch2018mutual, kong2018new, udrescu2020ai, liang2019phillips}, and open-source software now exists that can discover quite complex physics equations by combining neural networks with techniques inspired by physics and information theory \cite{udrescu2020ai}.
-The goal of this paper is to further improve this state-of-the-art, by making three main contributions: \begin{enumerate} \item We use learned neural-network gradients to discover and exploit modularity in the function's computational graph. \item We use statistical hypothesis testing and recursive composition of description-length-based Pareto-frontiers to accelerate and robustify the symbolic regression. \item We use normalizing flows to enable regression of probability distributions from samples. \end{enumerate} We describe our symbolic regression algorithm in \Sec{MethodsSec} and test it with numerical experiments in \Sec{ResultsSec}.
+Although \cite{udrescu2020ai} achieved state-of-the-art performance using a neural network approximation of the unknown function to discover simplifying function properties, it did so in an unprincipled and ad hoc way that we replace by a general, principled and much more effective method, incorporating four main contributions: \begin{enumerate} \item We recursively exploit modularity in the function's computational graph.
+While \cite{udrescu2020ai} discovered merely two types of graph modularity (symmetry and separability) involving merely four particular bivariate functions ($+$, $-$, $\times$ and $\div$), our method has the potential to discover {\it any} graph modularity involving {\it any} functions of $n=2,3,...$ variables, by examining gradients of the neural network fit. \item Instead of concluding that a candidate function or graph decomposition is good because the fitting accuracy exceeds arbitrary hyperparameter-determined thresholds, we eliminate these hyperparameters and use a Pareto-frontier (of description-length complexity versus inaccuracy) to prune our search over candidate expressions by discarding all candidates not on the frontier, improving robustness to noise and bad data. \item Instead of simply rejecting formula candidates using $L_\infty$-norm (rejecting as soon as the error for a single data point crosses a threshold), we reject using statistical hypothesis testing, further improving robustness. \item We use normalizing flows to enable symbolic regression of probability distributions from samples. \end{enumerate} This enables more complex formulas to be discovered and improving noise robustness by 1-3 orders of magnitude.
+We describe our symbolic regression algorithm (which is publicly available\footnote{Our code is can be installed by typing {\it pip install aifeynman} and is also available at \url{https://ai-feynman.readthedocs.io}.}) in \Sec{MethodsSec} and test it with numerical experiments in \Sec{ResultsSec}.